grange85/ahfow-www/_posts/2006/2006-08-10-weeds-of-eden-in-nyc-more-news.markdown

 - news
 tags: []
 ---
-<p>Just a reminder that Sean Eden's band The Weeds of Eden will be playing at Pianos in NYC this coming Tuesday (15 August) and the two following Tuesdays.
-Also on the bill are <a href="http://www.elkcity.net/">Elk City</a> who Sean currently plays guitar with.</p>
+Just a reminder that Sean Eden's band The Weeds of Eden will be playing at Pianos in NYC this coming Tuesday (15 August) and the two following Tuesdays.
+Also on the bill are [Elk City](https://web.archive.org/web/20060810+/http://www.elkcity.net/) who Sean currently plays guitar with.

-<p>I emailed Sean to get the skinny...<br />
+I emailed Sean to get the skinny...

-<blockquote>I'll bedoing about 5 new songs, maybe more, plus one or both of the tunes on"Rendezvous" that I sang and some older Weeds of Eden tunes, too.</p></blockquote>
+> I'll bedoing about 5 new songs, maybe more, plus one or both of the tunes on"Rendezvous" that I sang and some older Weeds of Eden tunes, too.

-<p>He also mentioned that he was recording some new material at the moment.</p>
+He also mentioned that he was recording some new material at the moment.

-<p>If anyone goes along to any of the gigs feel free to send me reviews and/or pictures.</p>
+If anyone goes along to any of the gigs feel free to send me reviews and/or pictures.